SUPER TRUCK RULES

 B. Screw Jacks allowed on front and rear

 C. Fabricated spindles allowed.
+One piece billet spindles will NOT be allowed.

 D. Lower A-frames may be Fabricated or aftermarket.